zhiayang/mkvtaginator/README.md

 ### API attribution

-TV information is provided by TheTVDB.com, but we are not endorsed or certified by TheTVDB.com or its affiliates.

-This product uses the TMDb API but is not endorsed or certified by TMDb.
+TV information is provided by TheTVDB.com, but `mkvtaginator` is not endorsed or certified by TheTVDB.com or its affiliates. `mkvtaginator` also uses the TMDb API but is not endorsed or certified by TMDb.